-Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia south to northern Oregon.
+Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia to Oregon.

 Habitat: Open woods below 3000 feet in elevation.